mohamedghoul/mohamedghoul/README.md

 </p>

 ## Get in touch!
-If you're looking for a reliable and hardworking fresh graduate *(as of May 2024!)* with an undying drive to learn, or just want to say hi and connect, feel free to reach out to me via the socials on my profile!
+If you'd like to say hi and connect, feel free to reach out to me via the socials on my profile!